 With its towering prison structures, haunting history, and sweeping views of the San Francisco Bay Area, Alcatraz Island has long been a symbol of mystery, fear, and intrigue.
 Once home to America’s most notorious criminals, this storied island now stands as a monument to a complex past.
 My recent visit to the emblematic location was an unforgettable experience, filled with profound reflections and new insights into its rich history, from its days as a federal penitentiary to its significance in the fight for Indigenous rights.

-Alcatraz – A Prison That Held Legends
+Alcatraz Island – Home to a Prison That Held Legends

 As I walked through the dimly lit cellblocks, the chilling atmosphere of Alcatraz’s past as a federal prison was palpable.
 This establishment, once considered inescapable, was home to some of America’s most infamous criminals.